misiektoja/psn_monitor/docs/usage.md

 psn_monitor <psn_user_id> -e
 ```

-An error alert goes out once the same failure has lasted **5 minutes**, so a short outage or one lost request reaches nobody, while a failure that cannot clear on its own, such as an expired npsso code, is alerted at once.
+Email and webhook error alerts are sent after **5 minutes** of a continuing failure.
+Problems that need your action, such as an expired npsso code, alert immediately.
 Each kind of failure alerts once per channel.
-A channel that could not deliver is tried again on a later failing check, after **5 minutes** at first and then after twice the previous wait, up to an hour.
-A run that recovered alerts again when it fails later.
-The same rule governs the webhook error alert.
+Failed deliveries are retried after 5 minutes, with increasing waits up to an hour.
+Alerts can fire again after monitoring recovers.

 Make sure you defined your [SMTP settings](configuration.md#smtp-settings) first.